 Carry Essential Items while camping in Ladakh

-Some of the necessary items that you must bring along are first aid kit, regular medicines, a torch, a camping knife, mosquito repellent, snacks, dry fruits and a flask.
+Some of the necessary items that you must bring along are a first aid kit, regular medicines, a torch, a camping knife, mosquito repellent, snacks, dry fruits, and a flask.

 Bring Appropriate Clothes

 When crawled in a tent in a sleeping bag, you will not be able to sleep if you were wearing heavy woolens or your big fluffy jackets.
 But at the same time, you can also not just take everything off and go to sleep wearing a cotton T-Shirt and shorts because then you will be cold.